 Georgian Colonial Style Homes

-When the 1700s arrived, more families were building elegantly styled buildings imitating the Georgian style you find in Great Britain.
+When the 1700s arrived, more families were building elegantly styled buildings imitating the Georgian styles found in Great Britain.
 The design focused on grandeur and ornamentation built with bricks.
-The homes were tall with a rectangular yet symmetrical facade.

-You had large windows while the roof had one or two chimneys.
-Everything about the home is spacious yet comfortable, with a dining room and living area.
-You found the bedrooms upstairs.
+The Colonial house is spacious yet comfortable, with a dining room and living area.
+In the Georgian-style house, you found the bedrooms upstairs.

 What Style is Your Home